joaquinco/bicycle-network-design/docs/state_of_art.md

 - Title: A Mathematical Optimization Model For A Bicycle Network Design Considering Bicycle Level Of Service
 - URL: <https://drum.lib.umd.edu/handle/1903/14759>

-Notes: It's like the base problem but considers the level of service as a numeric value which represents the level of improvement over the existing infrastructure.
+It's like the base problem but considers the level of service as a numeric value which represents the level of improvement over the existing infrastructure.
 Instead of having a discrete amount of improvement layers, it has a single improvement value.